radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/configSettings.md

 ## Example configuration files

-Below are completed examples of possible configurations.
+Below are completed examples of possible configurations:

 ### AppCoreRP and AppLinkRP
 ```yaml